yale-cpsc-419-templates/pset-1-template/README.md

 This method of designing software has the consequence that if you intend to unit test, your functions should be designed such that you can check their execution for correct behavior.
 This is an additional level of design for software beyond the purely operational, so we encourage you to think about this and set aside some additional design time for your psets to enable unit tests.

-Unit testing will be covered briefly later in the semester; for now, it is sufficient to read a blog post or two and study briefly the documentation for the Python `unittest` module.
+Unit testing will be covered briefly later in the semester; for now, it is sufficient to read a blog post or two and study the documentation for the Python `unittest` module.

 ## Program Style